 - Possibly a number of questions to ask and answer about exactly how solar energy will be divvied up among residents

-Investigating solar for your strata block: Next steps
+Investigating solar for your strata building: Next steps

 Now that you know your options, there is the question of which one is most appropriate for your situation.
-Solar Choice manages tenders for a wide range of solar projects – including apartment blocks – and are happy to have a no-obligation chat.
-Get in touch today to learn more about receiving a free Business Case Analysis & indicative Quote Comparison of leading solar installation companies in your area.
+Solar Choice manages tenders for a wide range of solar projects – including apartment buildings – and is happy to have a no-obligation chat.
+Get in touch today to learn more about receiving a Business Case Analysis & indicative Quote Comparison of leading solar installation companies in your area.